 It’s rare in life to see the whole picture, Claira.
 Even if you see today, or yesterday, perfectly, tomorrow may be painted outside the lines that you think are supposed to be there.
 It’s OK.
 Take it as it comes.
 Don’t let darkness overtake you.
 Walk with a lamp unto your feet and a light to you path!
 Ultimately, it is your choice how you will see it.
 See the good!

 Remember when you’re angry, what you feel like doing is usually the exact opposite of what you should do.

-Never promise the moon if you can only deliver moon dust, but a little bit of honest dust can cover a mountain of lies.
+Never promise the moon if you can only deliver moon dust.
+And remember, a little bit of confession and honesty dust, can cover a multitude of mountain lies.

 Don’t trust secrets with someone who tells you other people’s secrets.

 Once in a blue moon you’ll find a true friend.
 Treasure and hold on to that friendship!
 Your friends are a reflection of who you are.
 Choose good friends, because if you run with dogs, you will get fleas!

 You can make a difference in many things Claira, but if you want to change the world, change yourself first.

 There are things worth fighting for.
 If you ever have one of those fights, win.
 Absolutely, win!
 On the other hand, walk away from petty or unnecessary battles.
 A true measure of a person is in moving ahead, not showing their behind.
 And besides, everyone’s behind has the same expression!